 Under the terms of the amended Fredericton-Moncton Highway Operation, Management, Maintenance, and Rehabilitation Agreement, NBHC is responsible to make scheduled payments for the operation, management, maintenance, and rehabilitation of the Fredericton-Moncton highway (see below).
 Estimated future payments can be found in Note 13 Contractual obligations/commitments.
 Effective March 1, 2013 the requirement for the traffic counting system was eliminated.
-As part of the 30-year agreement for the OMM of the F-MH with MRDC Operations Corporation, a fixed price for the first 20 years of the agreement was established and the OMM price for the first twenty years ended on January 22, 2018.
-In fiscal 2017-18 a fixed-price renewal process commenced and has resulted in a formal arbitration being commenced in fiscal 2018-19 (see Note 14 Contingent Liabilities).
-Under the agreement, the OMM price for the final year (2017) shall remain in effect until a fixed price for the final 10 years is established.
+As part of the 30-year agreement for the OMM of the F-MH with MRDC Operations Corporation, a fixed price for the first 20 years of the agreement was established and the OMM price for the first 20 years ended on January 22, 2018.
+The OMM agreement obligated the parties to negotiate a fixed price at the twentieth anniversary or January 22, 2018 for the final 10 years through a renewal process.